Willy Mairesse

-Willy Mairesse (/fr/; 1 October 1928 – 2 September 1969) was a Formula One and sports-car driver from Belgium.
+Willem Edouard Numa Ghislain Mairesse (/fr/; 1 October 1928 – 2 September 1969) was a Formula One and sports-car driver from Belgium.
 He participated in 13 World Championship Grands Prix, debuting on 19 June 1960.
 He achieved one podium and scored a total of seven championship points.
 He committed suicide (overdose of sleeping pills) in a hotel room in Ostend after a crash at the 1968 24 Hours of Le Mans forced an end to his career.

 Peter Revson once described the intensity of Mairesse before a race at Spa, Belgium.
 Revson looked into his car and saw Mairesse's "furrowed" face, beetled brows, and eyes which were almost tilted and their colour changed.
 "It was almost like looking at the devil."

 Sports car driver

 Mairesse won first place in the marathon rally Liege-Rome-Liege in 1956.